-While the cost of college has continued to rise dramatically in recent decades and years, that hasn't diminished the importance of a college education to most parents.
-In fact, parents ranked saving for college as their top savings priority, even surpassing retirement, in the Fidelity Investments® 2022 College Savings Indicator Study.1
+While the cost of college has continued to rise in recent decades and years, that hasn't diminished the importance of a college education to many parents and students.
+In fact, parents say college is their number one savings priority, and 77% of parents agree that the value of a college education is worth the cost, according to the Fidelity Investments® 2024 College Savings Indicator Study.1

 Gaining a realistic understanding of how much college may cost is an important part of making a realistic plan for how to pay for it.
 Depending on the amount of time you have before your student enrolls, your cost may differ significantly from what you or your parents paid for your own education.
 Adding to the uncertainty, the amount you might end up having to pay may also differ significantly from today’s published tuition prices, especially at private colleges.

-To help set realistic expectations about how much you’ll need to save and how much you might have to borrow, it’s worth looking at recent trends in college costs and also taking advantage of sophisticated financial planning tools such as Fidelity’s Planning & Guidance Center.
+To help set realistic expectations about how much you’ll need to save and how much you might have to borrow, it’s worth looking at recent trends in college costs and also taking advantage of financial planning tools.

 What does college really cost?